How to make a plan: step by step for everything from one day to all life

 When an idea only flashes into your mind, it’s almost impossible to see what risks it may bring.
 If there’s no plan, every risk or obstacle you will face during the process will be a surprise.
 Usually, not pleasant ones.

-When you start your action by contemplating your idea and coming up with a detailed step-by-step plan, you protect yourself from risks that might bring losses.
+When you start your action by contemplating your intent and coming up with a detailed step-by-step plan, you protect yourself from risks that might bring losses.

-Sometimes, risks and how you overcome them are an essential part of the development process and may transform your idea into something even more interesting.
+Sometimes, risks and how you overcome them are an essential part of the development process and may transform your goal into something even more interesting.

 Tip #1: You may also use the xTiles SWOT Analysis Template to define possible threats and opportunities of your idea.